My shopping cart

 Many use these two terms interchangeably, particularly because they have similar features.
 However, the old mine cut was created and utilized first, from as early as the 1700s and into the 1860s.
 It was around that time when the European cut was created and began growing in popularity.
 While the OMC is considered the origin of diamond cuts as we know them today, OEC is the bridge between the mine cut and the brilliant cut of modern diamonds.

 OMC diamonds are the perfect stone for someone who values quality craftsmanship, a unique and stunning appearance, and a perfect antique look.
-Old mine cut diamond rings, like this Old Mine Cut and Brilliant Cut Diamond Cocktail Ring, are exclusive and stand out distinctly from modern rings.
+Old mine cut diamond rings, like this Old Mine Cut Cushion Cut Diamond Engagement Ring, are exclusive and stand out distinctly from modern rings.
 Earrings are also hugely popular jewelry pieces featuring OMC diamonds.
 These Antique Old Mine Diamond Cut Halo Drop Earrings are a gorgeous statement piece.
-But perhaps your taste is more suited to diamond studs, in which case, these Old Mine Cut Brilliant Stud Earrings and these 2.31 Carat Old Mine Cut Diamond Stud Earrings are both fantastic options.When deciding between an old mine cut diamond vs. European cut diamond, you have a lot to consider.
+But perhaps your taste is more suited to diamond studs, in which case these 2.31 Carat Old Mine Cut Diamond Stud Earrings.When deciding between an old mine cut diamond vs. European cut diamond, you have a lot to consider.
 Buying an antique diamond has a different process than buying a modern diamond, such as approaching the 4Cs of diamond quality in a completely different way.
 The jewelry professionals at Roman Malakov have what it takes to help you make the best choice for you.
 You can book an appointment or visit Roman Malakov in person right in the heart of NYC’s Diamond District.